jll9qw/AlbumReviewBlog/readME.md

 * Have both GET and POST routes for retrieving and adding new data;
     * GET routes
     * POST routes
-* Be deployed using Heroku (with Data);

-1. NODE/EXPRESS SERVER
-2. MYSQL DB
-3. HEROKU

 **[LinkedIn](https://www.linkedin.com/in/jason-lloyd-a0ba9529/)**